viniciusmsousa/ml-pipes/README.md

 After that ML-Pipes is up and running and if you want to checkout how it was done check the `docker-compose.yml`.
 Note that this architecture can be 'easily' reproduced in a cloud environment with a (i) relational database, (ii) an instance of the Mlflow server and (iii) a storage bucket.

 You can check the `example-model-development/RunExperiment.ipynb` file to see how you can use MLFlow to keep track of your models and decide the best model for the problem.

+One final note before moving on is about where the *postgres* and *minio bucket* services will store their data.
+The project creates [docker volumes](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes), if you are running in linux, for instance, there should be the folders in `ml-pipes_minio_bucket/` and `ml-pipes_postgres-db/` inside the path `/var/lib/docker/volumes`.
+On the first folder you will find the artifacts (images, tables and binary models) loggeg from MLFlow and on the second one the postgres files.